telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/how-to/integration/chart-integration.md

 # Integrate with Kendo UI Chart

-The example below demonstrates how to integrate a Kendo UI PivotGrid widget with a Kendo UI Chart widget.
+The example below demonstrates how to integrate a Kendo UI PivotGrid widget with a [Kendo UI Chart]({% slug overview_kendoui_charts_widget %}) widget.

 > **Important**
 >
-> The example omits the totals from the PivotGrid, so they are not shown in the Chart data visualization.
+> The example omits the totals from the PivotGrid, so that they are not shown in the Chart data visualization.

 ###### Example